ansys/pyaedt/doc/source/API/CoreEdb.rst

 .. code:: python

     from pyaedt import Edb
-    # this call return the Edb Class initialized on 2022 R1
+    # this call returns the Edb Class initialized on 2022 R1
     edb = Edb(myedb, edbversion="2022.1")

     ...